Subscribe to Christopher Bell's weekly newsletter on leadership, management, personal development, and entrepreneurship.

 Goals are good, but this is essential π― Wednesday Win

-Published 4 days agoΒ β’Β 3 min read
+Published about 2 months agoΒ β’Β 3 min read

 How can you sustain the energy and enthusiasm of a new idea, opportunity, or project?
 Setting a clear goal is critical for knowing your target.
 But willpower for doing the daily work to reach that big goal is a limited resource that will fade quickly.
 Fortunately, there is a way to create a positive flywheel to drive you towards your priority goals consistently day by day.